 Advertising injury coverage for media professionals is included in media liability insurance, called professional liability insurance in other industries.

-General liability insurance offers protection for many common risks, but it doesn’t cover data breaches, employee injuries, or lawsuits over the quality of your work.
-Other recommended insurance policies for advertising and media professionals include:
+General liability insurance offers protection for many common risks, but it doesn’t cover data breaches, employee injuries, or lawsuits related to work performance.
+Other recommended policies for advertising and media professionals include:

 Media liability insurance: This policy, also known as professional liability insurance, protects media and advertising professionals against lawsuits related to advertising injuries and work performance.
-For example, if your advertising agency is accused of using copyrighted images in an ad campaign, or your publishing company is responsible for not meeting a client’s publishing deadline, media liability insurance can pay for legal expenses if the client sues.
+For example, if your advertising agency is accused of using copyrighted images in an ad campaign, or your publishing company misses a client’s deadline, media liability insurance can pay for legal expenses if the client sues.

-Workers’ compensation: This policy is required in most states for businesses with employees.
+Workers’ compensation insurance: This policy is required in most states for businesses with employees.
 It can cover medical expenses and partial lost wages if an employee is injured on the job.
-If a videographer injures her back while loading equipment in a van or a PR account executive breaks his wrist after tripping over a printer cable, workers’ comp can pay for medical bills as well as partial lost wages.
+If a videographer suffers a back injury while loading equipment in a van or a PR account executive breaks their wrist after tripping over a printer cable, workers’ comp can pay for medical bills as well as partial lost wages.

-Are you ready to safeguard your PR agency, graphic design firm, social media company, or other media business with general liability insurance?
-Complete Insureon’s easy online application to compare quotes from top U.S. carriers.
+Are you ready to safeguard your media or advertising business with general liability insurance?
+Complete Insureon’s easy online application to compare quotes from top U.S. insurance companies.
 Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.